joelscreen/cpp-projects/README.md

 ```

 ## What I'm working on now
-- Space Defenders Infinity: Space Invaders with more features
+- Space Defenders Infinity: A Space Invader with unique missions.

 ## Suggestion and bugs
 Feel free to give suggestions on features or code organizing by pulling a request.
 If you have any projects that I can work on, please email.
 Also pull up an issue if you find any bugs or error in the code.
 Your issue will be responded asap.